All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 * * *

 Carter frowned as he read the missive.
-Much had happened since he saw his parents aboard The Northern Star.
+Much had happened since he saw his parents board The Northern Star.
 First, he led an operation, which confiscated a large supply of opium entering England: then he set about dismantling the vessel to search for clues to the whereabouts of Murhad Jamot, a known enemy of the Realm.
 Gabriel Crowden reported seeing Jamot aboard The Sea Spray when the Realm staged its take over, and although Carter initially declared his disbelief in the marquis’s account, he knew the Marquis of Godown would never say as such if it were not true.

 Thinking on the marquis’s report brought Carter a moment of regret, and he prayed he did not permanently damage his relationship with Lord Godown.
 His actions were a great mistake.
 It all started when Carter fished Lady Godown from the water.
 The woman and the marquis’s elderly aunts had been taken prisoners; however, the marquise escaped.
 Godown’s wife attempted an impossible swim for shore in the icy waters off England’s coast.
 Thinking the lady was a cabin boy, Carter captured her and brought Lady Godown into his small boat.
 Realizing who she was, Carter turned the ship toward shore and where her husband awaited.
 Even so, as Carter carried Lady Godown to Crowden’s waiting arms, an unusual loneliness invaded Carter’s heart.